celery/celery/docs/userguide/monitoring.rst

 (Starting from the task is sent to the worker pool, and ending when the pool result handler callback is called).

+The result is truncated when its length exceeds ``app.Task.resultrepr_maxsize`` (default to 1024), since  the events are used exclusively for monitoring.
+You can change this configuration by setting ``app.Task.resultrepr_maxsize = 2000`` .

 .. event:: task-failed

 task-failed